Hi, I'm @Gondola a new customer of TalkTalk - when this was written in October 2016.

 How much does it cost?

-These are fixed monthly prices for the 18 month contract and include line rental.
+These are fixed monthly prices for the duration of the 18 month contract and include line rental.
+More information here.

 Signing up and Setting up